coderedcorp/coderedcms/docs/getting_started/tutorial02.rst

 .. figure:: images/tut02/pages_home_full.jpeg
     :alt: The pages dashboard with the all the pages

-    The pages dashboard with the all the pages
+    The pages dashboard with the all the pages we just added.
+Notice you can choose how to sort your pages, the default is most recently updated.

 The last pages we will make are children of a child page.